anushaporeddy030697/student_internship_management/README.md

 Manikanta : discussed about the blueprint of the project.

+--> i have gone through some objectives regarding this project

 ** Sai Krishna Gadde **
 -----------------------
 We have discussed several projects among those projects we have picked the best 2 project among those we have picked Student internship Managment to do as our project